Scale your business with our modular plugins.

 How to edit WooCommerce My Account page programmatically

 Do you want to customize the My Account page on your store?
 You’ve come to the right place.
-In this guide, we’ll show you how to edit the WooCommerce My Account page programmatically to help you improve your customer experience.
+In this guide, we’ll show you how to edit the WooCommerce My Account page programmatically, helping you enhance your customer experience.

 [woocommerce_my_account]

-Even though this out-of-the-box page has all the basic information your users need to manage their orders and settings, editing the My Account page can help you stand out from your competitors and provide a better user experience.
+Although this out-of-the-box page contains all the basic information your users need to manage their orders and settings, editing the My Account page can help you differentiate yourself from your competitors and offer a better user experience.

-It’s no secret that providing a great UX is key for the success of any eCommerce store.
-Users buy online because it’s fast and comfortable, so you should make sure that your store provides them with the tools they need to have an amazing experience.
+It’s no secret that providing a great UX is key to the success of any eCommerce store.
+Users buy online because it’s fast and convenient, so you should ensure that your store provides them with the tools they need to have a fantastic experience.

 We’ve already analyzed the best plugins to customize the My Account page.
-However, if you don’t want to install any third-party tools and you have some coding skills, we’ve got something for you.
+However, if you don’t want to install any third-party tools and have some coding skills, we have something for you.
 In this guide, we’ll show you how to edit the WooCommerce My Account page programmatically.

 There are two different techniques to edit the My Account page in WooCommerce: